MarkdenToom/markdentoom.com/README.md

 My portfolio site

+Note: the custom URL is in the process of being verified.
+View a preview of the project [here](https://markdentoom.github.io/markdentoom.com/)

 ## Getting Started

 View the site [here](http://markdentoom.com/).
 If the site is down, [send me an email](mailto:markdentoom@hotmail.com?subject=[GitHub]%20markdentoom.com%20is%20down!) and I will fix it.